 Under Policy 34, Health, Safety and Environment, Section 4 B "Members of the University community have the right to refuse work or assignments that they believe are unsafe.
 In such cases the refusal must be immediately reported to their supervisor.
 The supervisor must investigate the situation as prescribed by University procedures."

-The Occupational Health and Safety Act (OHSA) states that a worker may refuse to work or do particular work where he or she has reason to believe that:
+The Occupational Health and Safety Act (OHSA) states that a worker may refuse to work or do particular work where they have reason to believe that:

-- Any equipment, machine, device or thing the worker is to use or operate is likely to endanger himself, herself or another worker
+- Any equipment, machine, device or thing the worker is to use or operate is likely to endanger them or another worker

-- The physical condition of the workplace or the part thereof in which he or she works or is to work is likely to endanger himself or herself
+- The physical condition of the workplace or the part thereof in which they work or are to work is likely to endanger them, for example:

-- Workplace violence is likely to endanger himself or herself
+- Workplace violence is likely to endanger them

-- Any equipment, machine, device or thing he or she is to use or operate or the physical condition of the workplace or the part thereof in which he or she works or is to work is in contravention of the OHSA or regulations and such contravention is likely to endanger himself, herself or another worker
+- Any equipment, machine, device or thing they are to use or operate or the physical condition of the workplace or the part thereof in which they work or are to work is in contravention of the OHSA or regulations and such contravention is likely to endanger them

 The OHSA sets out a specific procedure to be followed by workers, supervisors and Joint Health, Safety and Environment Committee (JHSC) members in a work refusal.
 The work refusal procedure should only begin after a worker has made a complaint to a supervisor about a health and safety concern.
 Refer to the work refusal process flow chart for more detail.